denverpost/misery-index/README.md

 ### How to set the Misery Index up for a new year

+1. Un-comment-out the misery index cron job on prod.

 ### How the Misery Index works.

 # License